ricardopg1987/kubernetes-rpi/README.md

  [![Apache v2 License](https://img.shields.io/badge/license-Apache%202.0-brightgreen.svg)](https://github.com/ansible/awx/blob/devel/LICENSE.md)

 # Abstract
 This repository contains the necessary steps to implement a High-Availability Kubernetes cluster (HA) for deploying micro ONOS SDN controller as a set of microservices.
 We use a set of Raspberry pi as openflow switces and kubernetes workers, as well as vagrant virtual machines to implements the control plane.
 All Raspberrys are running as worker nodes and deployed via Ansible implementation.
-The control plane for HA uses vagrant and virtualbox for control plane and etcd storage.
+The control plane uses vagrant and virtualbox for functionalities and storage.
 To use this repo follow the setup instructions below.

-# Workflow
+# Resources
 **Control plane and etcd:**
 - Master-1
 - Master-2